A Prototype Knockoff Filter for Group Selection with FDR Control: Concluding Remarks

-{\bf Acknowledgements.} The research was in part supported by NSF Grants DMS 1318377 and DMS 1613861.
+The research was in part supported by NSF Grants DMS 1318377 and DMS 1613861.
 The first author's research was conducted during his visit to ACM at Caltech.
-We are very thankful for Prof. Emmanuel Candes' valuable comments and suggestions to our work.
-We also thank Prof. Rina Foygel Barber for communicating with us regarding her group knockoff filter and Dr. Lucas Janson for his insightful comments on our PCA prototype knockoff filter.
+We are very thankful for Prof. Emmanuel Cand\'es' valuable comments and suggestions to our work.
+We also thank Prof. Rina Foygel Barber for communicating with us regarding her group knockoff filter and Dr. Lucas Janson for his insightful comments on our PCA prototype filter.
+We are grateful to the anonymous referees for their valuable comments and suggestions and for pointing out a potential problem in a numerical example in our earlier manuscript using the \textit{glmnet} package in solving the Lasso problem.